Table of Contents

 - minesweeper — classic Minesweeper

-The awesome-reMarkable repository on GitHub maintains an up-to-date list of tools, including Git-based backup solutions and custom calendar generators.
+The awesome-reMarkable repository on GitHub keeps an up-to-date list of tools.
+It covers Git-based backup tools and custom calendar makers.

 Reviewed 2026

-One caveat: reMarkable's OTA firmware updates have historically broken Toltec installations.
-The community has developed mitigation scripts, but it is worth checking the Toltec compatibility matrix before updating firmware. reMarkable 2 users should also be aware that some reMarkable 1-only packages will not run on their device.
+One catch: reMarkable's OTA firmware updates have broken Toltec setups in the past.
+The community has built scripts to limit the damage.
+Still, check the Toltec compatibility matrix before you update firmware. reMarkable 2 users should also note one thing.
+Some packages that only target the reMarkable 1 will not run on their device.

-If you are buying a used reMarkable specifically to run third-party software, the reMarkable 1 still has better Toltec package coverage than the reMarkable 2.
+Are you buying a used reMarkable just to run third-party software?
+The reMarkable 1 still has wider Toltec package coverage than the reMarkable 2.